 Traffic Calming Toolkit

-The City of Naperville is currently developing a Traffic Calming Toolkit to address vehicle speeds and volumes within residential areas.
-The Public comment period has closed, to view the draft of the Traffic Calming Toolkit click here.
+The City of Naperville has developed a Traffic Calming Toolkit to address vehicle speeds and volumes within residential areas.
+The public comment period has closed, to view the complete Traffic Calming Toolkit click here.

 Frequently Asked Questions